Detailed Student Information

 Students who are assigned to a pediatric clinical affiliation will be required to attend clinic several days prior to the official beginning date of the semester due to potential snow closings/holidays or to use Fridays as make-up days only if agreeable with clinic and if school schedule allows.

-Students are required to sign an Acknowledgment Form which documents that the student has read and understands the policies described in the Clinical Education Course Outline and the Clinical Education Policies and Procedures handout.
+Students are required to sign an Acknowledgment Form which documents that the student has read and understands the policies described in the Clinical Education Course Outline and the Clinical Education Manual.

 If a student is removed from clinic due to performance which indicates: failure to comply with facility policies and procedures, a lack of clinical safety, poor judgment, or unprofessional behavior, the student will receive a grade of “F.” If this behavior occurs in another clinical education course, the student will be removed from clinic, receive a grade of “F,” and be permanently separated from the program.